gpsyrou/Deep-Learning-A-Z/README.md

     The code can be found <a href="https://github.com/gpsyrou/Deep-Learning-A-Z/blob/master/bank_customers_pred.py"> here </a>.

     **Task 2 - Evaluate,Improve and Tune the ANN**

-  Tune and improving the ANN constructed in Task 1.
+  Tuning and improving the ANN constructed in Task 1.

     **Readings**
     <ul>